sharedgithub/myTestRepo/test/manFund/read.md

  GAIN in the time takes with AUtomation (this will also include effort for manual cases which can not be automated)

- seven principles of testing

- 1. Testing shows the presence of bugs
- 2. Exhaustive testing is impossible
- 3. Early testing
- 4. Defect clustering
- 5. The pesticide paradox
- 6. Testing is context dependent
- 7. Absence of errors fallacy

  defect life cycle

  Raised -> Reviewd-> Open-> Assigned-> fixed-> closed=> accepted